 Getting Away from the Crowds

 When we booked a Disney cruise departing in July from Venice, my immediate thought turned to how to give my young kids (4, 6 and 8) a great introduction to the city.
 The conventional wisdom is that July is a bad time to visit because of the crowds, but we had no choice as to dates.
-Then we did it again in July 2016, when the kids were two years older.
+Then we did it again two years later.

 How to make the best of Venice?
 This is what we did to maximize our time in the city on both trips so that the kids saw the magical Venice, and not the crowded Venice.